Laurence Fox: Reclaim Party

 After becoming "a prominent right-wing commentator" around the time of the pandemic, in 2020, Fox attracted funding for a new political party, provisionally called Reclaim, and dubbed "UKIP for culture".
 In October 2020, Fox became leader of the party, succeeding Jeremy Hosking.

 It emerged in October 2020 that the party name had yet to be successfully registered with the Electoral Commission and that there was a naming conflict with the "Reclaim Project" of Manchester, an established charity in Manchester endeavouring to give opportunities to working-class children.
 The name Reclaim Party was approved in February 2021 as an identity mark for Brexit Express.

 In May 2023, the Reclaim Party gained its first MP, Andrew Bridgen, after he was expelled from the governing Conservative Party.
 Bridgen resigned from the party in December 2023 due to a "difference in the direction of the party".

 In July 2023, Fox stood in the 2023 Uxbridge and South Ruislip by-election as a Reclaim Party candidate.
 He finished fourth with 2.3% of the vote, losing his deposit.

 2021 candidacy for London mayor

-In March 2021, Fox announced he would stand in the London mayoral election, in order to "fight against extreme political correctness" and pledging to "end the Met's obsession with diversity and inclusivity."
+In March 2021, Fox announced he would stand in the London mayoral election, to "fight against extreme political correctness" and pledging to "end the Met's obsession with diversity and inclusivity."

 The major source of Fox's campaign funds was Brexit backer Jeremy Hosking, who, in the first quarter of 2021, gave the Reclaim Party more than £1,000,000 in cash and services.
 Fox finished in sixth place with 47,634 votes (1.9%) in the mayoral election losing his £10,000 election deposit.